zhanglab-wbgcas/scmFormer/README.md

-# scmGPT
+# scmFormer
 ![image]()

 ># Introduction

-scmGPT(single-cell multimodal generative pre-training transformer), a Transformer-based model, can be used to integrate and generate single-cell omics data.
+scmFormer(single-cell multi-modal/multi-task transformer), a Transformer-based model, can be used to integrate and generate single-cell omics data.

 Instructions and examples are provided in the following tutorials.